riccardo-larosa/solutions-architect-associate/08 Application Services.md

 - SQS is pull based
 - Messages are 256kb
 - messages kept in queue from 1 min to 14 days (default is 4 days)
-- Visibility Time Out is amount of time that the message is invisible to the SQS queue (max is 12 hours)
+- Visibility Time Out is amount of time that the message is invisible to the SQS queue (max is 12 hours), ChangeMessageVisibility()
 - guarantee that msgs will be processed at least once
 - SQS long polling can help decrease cost, since it doesn't return a response until a message arrives in the queue.
 Short polling instead returns immediately

+SQS Messages can be delivered multiple times and in any order

 ## SWF
 Simple Workflow Service is web service that makes it easy to coordinate work across distributed application components.